Iranian President Raisi to visit China to strengthen ties - ExBulletin

 - Iranian President Raisi to visit China to strengthen ties

+- 2 West Point football players go head to head in the Super Bowl

-- Joko Widodo and Edy Rahmayadi Gowes Together on Tour in Medan City – pewarta.co
+- Joko Widodo and Edy Rahmayadi Gowes Together Around Medan City – Online Public Forum

-- Idris Elba explains why he’s no longer a ‘black’ actor and double after controversy erupts
+- INDW vs PAKW, Women’s T20 World Cup, Live Cricket Score: Nashra Gets Indian Captain Kaur, India 3 Down

+- New York Fashion Week Highlights So Far Including Prabal Gurung Paying Tribute to Nepal